BEComTweaks/server-backend/README.md

 ```cmd
 node server.js
 ```
+<sub> On linux and mac run this command with sudo or a program like authbind to allow usage of ports below 1024
 Then just go to the local website and download your packs!
 It will use localhost instead of the actual server ip